Mr-Linus/SCV/readme.md

             $ sudo yum install -y nvidia-container-toolkit nvidia-container-runtime
             $ sudo systemctl restart docker
         ```
-- Enable the nvidia-runtime as docker default runtime on each kubernetes worker node.
+- Enable the nvidia-container-runtime as docker default runtime on each kubernetes worker node.

     You need to modify `/etc/docker/daemon.json` to the following content on each worker node：
     ```json